MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

 1. In the Eventstream canvas, select **Use sample data**.
 2. Name the source `Bicycles`, and select the **Bicycles** sample data.

-    Your stream will be mapped and you will be automatically disp;layed on the **eventstream canvas**.
+    Your stream will be mapped and you will be automatically displayed on the **eventstream canvas**.

    ![Review the eventstream canvas](./Images/real-time-intelligence-eventstream-sourced.png)